dssjoblom/rails-ansible-stack/README.md

         "ping": "pong"
     }
    ```
-2. Create an SSH key for the admin user for the environment:
+3. Create an SSH key for the admin user for the environment:

    Locally, run:

-   `ssh-keygen -t rsa -b 4096 -C "you@address.com"`
+   `ssh-keygen -t ed25519 -C "you@address.com"`

-   Put the key in envs/ENVIRONMENT/ENVIRONMENT.key (ENVIRONMENT.key.pub is also created)
+   Put the keys in envs/ENVIRONMENT/ (id_ed25519 and id_ed25519.pub are created)

    Add the key to your keyring:

    `eval "$(ssh-agent -s)"`

-   `ssh-add -K envs/ENVIRONMENT/ENVIRONMENT.key`
+   `ssh-add envs/ENVIRONMENT/id_ed25519`

+   NOTE: this is a key for the user that is created in the
+   environment, not the key you pass to ansible-playbook
+   --private-key.
+The latter is for the user you created in step 1.

 Running the playbooks
 ---------------------